textcreationpartnership/A02124/README.md

 ##Content Summary##

 #####Front#####

-Greenes carde of fancie Wherein the folly of those carpet knights is deciphered, which guiding their
+1. TO THE RIGHT HONOrable, Edward de Ʋere Earle of Oxenford, Vicount Bulbeck, Lord of Eſcales and Badleſmire, and Lord great Chamberlain of England: Robert Green wiſheth long life with increaſe of Honour.

+1. TO THE GENTLEMEN Readers, health.

+1. AD LECTOREM in laudem Authoris.

 #####Body#####

+1. THE CARDE OF FANCIE.

+1. The Debate betweene Follie and Loue, tranſlated out of French by ROBERT GREEN, Maiſter of Artes.
 FOLLIE.I Fear greatly that I ſhal be the laſt at yt feaſt of Iupiter, where all the gods (no doubt)
-1. The ſecond Diſcourſe.
+    _ The ſecond Diſcourſe.

-1. The third Diſcourſe.
+    _ The third Diſcourſe.

 #####Back#####
-Greenes carde of fancie Wherein the folly of those carpet knights is deciphered, which guiding their **Types of content**
+AT LONDON, Printed for Mathew Lownes.
+1608
+**Types of content**

   * There are 13 **verse** lines!